Database Options

 # Primary — caching OFF (used by admin, auth'd requests, writes, migrations)wrangler hyperdrive create emdash-db \ --connection-string "postgres://user:password@host/db?sslmode=verify-full" \ --caching-disabled

-# Cached — SAME connection string, caching ON (used by anonymous reads only)wrangler hyperdrive create emdash-db-cached \ --connection-string "postgres://user:password@host/db?sslmode=verify-full"{ "hyperdrive": [ { "binding": "HYPERDRIVE", "id": "<caching-disabled-id>" }, { "binding": "HYPERDRIVE_CACHED", "id": "<caching-enabled-id>" } ]}database: hyperdrive({ binding: "HYPERDRIVE", cachedBinding: "HYPERDRIVE_CACHED" });This is the two-configuration pattern Cloudflare documents for caching.
+# Cached — SAME database role and connection string, caching ONwrangler hyperdrive create emdash-db-cached \ --connection-string "postgres://user:password@host/db?sslmode=verify-full"{ "hyperdrive": [ { "binding": "HYPERDRIVE", "id": "<caching-disabled-id>" }, { "binding": "HYPERDRIVE_CACHED", "id": "<caching-enabled-id>" } ]}database: hyperdrive({ binding: "HYPERDRIVE", cachedBinding: "HYPERDRIVE_CACHED" });This is the two-configuration pattern Cloudflare documents for caching.
 EmDash decides which binding to use per request:

 - Anonymous reads of public-site paths (